 N: Ha.
 Same.

 Cliché #3: Desperate times call for desperate measures.

 A: Imogene decides to fake a suicide attempt to get her ex back.
 I actually thought this was done in a way that was darkly funny, but I was confused.
 How did she not wake up when her friend found her body?
 Wouldn't she have been able to see her plan was foiled and avoid the hospital altogether?

 N: I actually saw this differently.
-I thought she was awake the whole time, just good at faking it when her friend found her.
+I thought she had been awake the whole time, just good at faking it when her friend found her.
 And that she went to the hospital in order to make the whole thing seem more real.
-I have to say I found the whole sequence incredibly crass and belittling.
+Personally I found the whole sequence incredibly crass and belittling.
 Keep Reading ...

 More juicy content from YourTango: